carlvincentld/sudoku/README.md

 npm install
 ```

-No additionnal step are required.
+No additionnal steps are required.

 # Usage